fabri1983/java2proto2grpc/README.md

 ---
 - Depends on **Maven** (uses plugins to generate grpc stubs).
 - **Java 8+**.
-	- note the use of dependency *javax.annotation:javax.annotation-api* which solves the issue on generated grpc stubs due to Java internal relocation of *@javax.annotation.Generated* on newer java versions.
+	- note the use of dependency `javax.annotation:javax.annotation-api` which solves the issue on generated grpc stubs due to Java internal relocation of `@javax.annotation.Generated` on newer java versions.
-- Java 6, 7: requires some changes since the code uses *java.time* package and minor usages of *java.util.stream*.
+- Java 6, 7: requires some changes since the code uses *java.time* package and minor usages of `java.util.stream`.
+Also some dependencies may break.
-- Generates **.proto** files (**IDL syntax v3**) out of Java classes/interfaces existing in the classpath and decorated by *@GrpcEnabled*.
+- Generates **.proto** files (**IDL syntax v3**) out of Java classes/interfaces existing in the classpath and decorated by `@GrpcEnabled`.
-- Skips generation of protobuf message or inner fields by decorating a class with *@ProtobufSkipFields*.
+- Skips generation of protobuf message or inner fields by decorating a class with `@ProtobufSkipFields`.
 This is particularly usefull when you have a class hierarchy and you want to skip one or several of them.
-- Generates **gRPC stubs** out of *.proto files*.
+- Generates **gRPC stubs** out of `.proto` files.
 - Conversion api between protobuf objects and DTOs and/or Domain Model Objects, and viceversa:
 	- Fixed and extended version of api *protobuf-converter* from [BAData](https://github.com/BAData/protobuf-converter "protobuf-converter").
-	- *java.lang.Enum* is defined as *string* when generating proto file.
+	- `java.lang.Enum` is defined as `String` when generating proto file.
-	So when using *@org.fabri1983.javagrpc.protobuf.converter.annotation.ProtoField* you need to extend *org.fabri1983.javagrpc.protobuf.converter.type.EnumStringConverter* and set it as *converter* attribute.
-See **Request** and **Response** example classes.
+	So when using `@org.fabri1983.javagrpc.protobuf.converter.annotation.ProtoField` you need to extend `org.fabri1983.javagrpc.protobuf.converter.type.EnumStringConverter` and set it as *converter* attribute.
+See `Request` and `Response` example classes.
 - Provides two gRPC examples: *GreeterService* and *LoginService*.
 - Provides non secured and TLS-secured grpc server and client.
-- Use futurable grpc calls by *ListenableFuture* and with *call limiter*.
+- Use futurable grpc calls by `ListenableFuture` and with *call limiter*.
-- Use of java compiler *-parameter* option to expose parameters name in signature definition, so we can get the real parameter name and so improve the *.proto* file readablity.
+- Use of java compiler `-parameter` option to expose parameters name in signature definition, so we can get the real parameter name and so improve the `.proto` file readablity.
-- Provides a **ManagedChannelServiceDiscovery** with a **Consul Service Discovery** client and **Load Balancer** capability, from [grpc-java-load-balancer-using-consul](https://github.com/mykidong/grpc-java-load-balancer-using-consul).
+- Provides a `GrpcManagedChannelServiceDiscovery` with a **Consul Service Discovery** client and **Load Balancer** capability, from [grpc-java-load-balancer-using-consul](https://github.com/mykidong/grpc-java-load-balancer-using-consul).
 See tests.

 Usage:
 ---
-First you need to generate **.proto** files out of your java **classes/interfaces** located at your classpath and which are decorated with annotation *@GrpcEnabled*.
+First you need to generate `.proto` files out of your java `classes/interfaces` located at your classpath and which are decorated with annotation `@GrpcEnabled`.
-The processs skips generation of protobuf messages or inner fields if class is decorated with with *@ProtobufSkipFields*.
+The processs skips generation of protobuf messages or inner fields if class is decorated with with `@ProtobufSkipFields`.
-- **JavaToProtoNewMain**: generates *.proto* files (**IDL syntax v3**) from a class/package at specific folder:
+- `JavaToProtoNewMain`: generates `.proto` files (**IDL syntax v3**) from a class/package at specific folder:
 	```sh
 	mvn compile
 	mvn exec:java -Dexec.mainClass=org.fabri1983.javagrpc.main.converter.JavaToProtoNewMain -Dexec.args="org.fabri1983.javagrpc.service.contract src/main/proto"
 	```
-- JavaToProtoMain: generates *.proto* files (**IDL syntax v3**) from a class/package at specific folder:
+- JavaToProtoMain: generates `.proto` files (**IDL syntax v3**) from a class/package at specific folder:
 	**Currently work in progress.
 Messages are being nested and it ends up with lot of repeated messages.**
 	```sh
 	mvn compile
 	mvn exec:java -Dexec.mainClass=org.fabri1983.javagrpc.main.converter.JavaToProtoMain -Dexec.args="org.fabri1983.javagrpc.service.contract src/main/proto"
 	```

-**Then you build the project** (*mvn compile* or *Build command* in your IDE) which triggers plugin *org.xolstice.maven.plugins:protobuf-maven-plugin* in order to generate the protobuf java classes and gRPC stubs for client and server out of your *.proto* files.
+**Then you build the project** (`mvn compile` or *Build command* in your IDE) which triggers plugin `org.xolstice.maven.plugins:protobuf-maven-plugin` in order to generate the protobuf java classes and gRPC stubs for client and server out of your `.proto` files.
-Generated code is located at *target/generated-sources/protobuf/* and *target/generated-test-sources/protobuf/*.
+Generated code is located at `target/generated-sources/protobuf/` and `target/generated-test-sources/protobuf/`.

 GreeterService and LoginService examples:
 ---
-Folder **src/main/proto** contains two commited files named *Greeter.proto* and *LoginService.proto*.
+Folder `src/main/proto` contains two commited files named `Greeter.proto` and `LoginService.proto`.
 If you plan to make modifications on them you can use next commands in order to ignore track any change:
 ```sh
 git update-index --assume-unchanged src/main/proto/Greeter.proto
 git update-index --assume-unchanged src/main/proto/LoginService.proto
 ```

-The file *Greeter.proto* is used to generated grpc-java example classes as per https://github.com/grpc/grpc-java/tree/master/examples, so you can make some testing running *org.fabri1983.javagrpc.main.greeter.GreeterClientMain* and *org.fabri1983.javagrpc.main.greeter.GreeterServerMain*.
+The file `Greeter.proto` is used to generated grpc-java example classes as per [examples](https://github.com/grpc/grpc-java/tree/master/examples), so you can make some testing running `org.fabri1983.javagrpc.main.greeter.GreeterClientMain` and `org.fabri1983.javagrpc.main.greeter.GreeterServerMain`.

-The file *LoginService.proto* is the one you can generate running *org.fabri1983.javagrpc.main.converter.JavaToProtoMainNew*, and it generates protobuf classes and grpc stubs to make some testing running *org.fabri1983.javagrpc.main.login.LoginClientMain* and *org.fabri1983.javagrpc.main.login.LoginServerMain*.
+The file `LoginService.proto` is the one you can generate running `org.fabri1983.javagrpc.main.converter.JavaToProtoMainNew`, and it generates protobuf classes and grpc stubs to make some testing running `org.fabri1983.javagrpc.main.login.LoginClientMain` and `org.fabri1983.javagrpc.main.login.LoginServerMain`.

 Run Tests with Consul